National Film Awards

 The National Film Awards are awards for artistic and technical merit given for excellence within the Indian film industry.
-Established in 1954, it has been administered, along with the International Film Festival of India and the Indian Panorama, by the Indian government's Directorate of Film Festivals from 1973 until 2020, and by the NFDC since 2021.
+Established in 1954, it has been administered, along with the International Film Festival of India and the Indian Panorama, by the Indian government's Directorate of Film Festivals from 1974 (21st edition) until 2022 (68th edition), and by the NFDC since then.

 Every year, a national panel appointed by the government selects the winning entry, and the award ceremony is held in New Delhi, where the President of India presents the awards.
 This is followed by the inauguration of the National Film Festival, where award-winning films are screened for the public.
 Declared for films produced in the previous year across the country, they hold the distinction of awarding merit to the best of Indian cinema overall, as well as presenting awards for the best films in each region and language of the country.

 History

 The Awards were first presented in 1954.
 The Government of India conceived the ceremony to honor films made across India, on a national scale, to encourage the furthering of Indian art and culture.
-From 1973 until 2020, the Indian Directorate of Film Festivals administers the ceremony along with other major film events in India annually.
+From 1974 until 2022, the Indian Directorate of Film Festivals administers the ceremony along with other major film events in India annually.
 Since then, National Film Development Corporation of India administers the ceremony.